 Small businesses are not immune from cybersecurity attacks.
-With fewer resources to fight and recover from a breach, it’s even more important for you to Integrate security into your platform.
+With fewer resources to fight and recover from a data security breach, it’s even more important for you to Integrate security into your platform.
 One component of our data security offerings is to use Microsoft 365 for:

 - Identity & access management